Your Black Muslim Bakery: Yusuf Bey IV

+Yusuf Bey IV became the CEO of YBMB at the age of 19 in 2005.
+As was later stated in court documents, "The Bakery did not thrive under the leadership of Antar or [Yusuf Bey IV]."
+Numerous poor financial decisions made by both Antar and Bey IV eventually led the bakery to file for chapter 11 bankruptcy in 2006.
+In 2007, Bey rejected a financing offer made by the family of his sister's husband because this financing proposal was contingent on Bey IV's agreement to reorganize the bakery's board and bring in qualified outside individuals to run the business, and Bey refused to agree to these requirements.

-In November 2005, two liquor stores in Oakland were vandalized, one of which was captured on a store surveillance tape.
+In November 2005, two Muslim-owned liquor stores in Oakland were vandalized, one of which was captured on a store surveillance tape.
 Another store was burned, and a store owner was briefly abducted by men wearing the distinctive bow-tie apparel associated with the NOI.
-The men had demanded that the stores stop selling alcohol to African Americans.
-Yusuf Bey IV was among those arrested in the case, and he was charged with having led the attacks.
+The men had demanded that the stores stop selling alcohol to African Americans based on Islamic prohibitions against alcohol.
+Yusuf Bey IV was among those arrested in the case and he was charged with having led the attacks.
+He was also later convicted of stealing a shotgun from an employee of one of these stores.
+This shotgun was later used in the murder of Chauncey Bailey.

 In February 2006, in nearby Vallejo, Yusuf IV was arrested and later found guilty of a number of crimes related to his scheme to buy a $55,000 luxury Mercedes-Benz from a used-car lot by using false credit information and identification.
 He was also charged with trying to open a bank account with the false information.
-Vallejo police dropped charges concerning a 9mm pistol and ammunition which had been found in the car.
+Vallejo police dropped charges concerning a 9mm pistol and ammunition which had been found in the car in a criminal investigation surrounding the disappearance an alleged drug dealer who attempted to sell drugs to high school students.

-Yusuf IV was arrested in San Francisco on assault charges in April 2006, after allegedly trying to run down three security guards outside a strip club in his BMW, after he had been thrown out.
+Yusuf IV was arrested in San Francisco on assault charges in April 2006, after allegedly trying to run down three security guards outside a strip club in his BMW after he had been thrown out.
 Then he was charged with missing several court dates, for which he became wanted on a $375,000 warrant.
 According to later court documents, he also used a stolen identification with a fake driver's license to fraudulently obtain favorable credit to buy a house in the 2500 block of 61st Avenue.
 Yusuf IV signed all the documents with the name Yasir Human.
 The US$550,000 loan was through CIT Group/Consumer Finance Inc.